Why should you preserve muscle when losing weight?

-The link between muscle mass and sustaining weight loss is an indirect one, with the catalyst being basal metabolic rate (BMR) i.e. the amount of energy needed to sustain life.
+The link between muscle mass and sustaining weight loss is an indirect one.
+The catalyst being basal metabolic rate (BMR) i.e. the amount of energy needed to sustain life.
 When losing weight it is essential that any reductions in BMR are kept to an absolute minimum.
-The rationale behind this is as follows: imagine someone’s BMR is 2000kcal and they reduce their food intake to 1500kcal, creating a 500kcal energy deficit.
+The rationale behind this is as follows.
+Imagine someone’s BMR is 2000kcal and they reduce their food intake to 1500kcal, creating a 500kcal energy deficit.
 This leads to short-term weight loss which will inevitably plateau because the individuals BMR reduces to match the new food intake (1500kcal).
 If the BMR did not reduce there would not have been the plateau in weight loss.

-A number of drivers impact BMR when one is reducing body weight such as: severity of energy restriction, food choice, eating frequency, hormones and exercise routine.
-All of these variables can also impact muscle mass and indeed, the sustainability of weight loss has been correlated with reductions in muscle mass with the smaller reductions yielding more sustained weight loss, this correlation is also apparent with reductions in BMR.
+A number of drivers impact BMR when one is reducing body weight.
+Such as severity of energy restriction, food choice, eating frequency, hormones and exercise routine.
+All of these variables can also impact muscle mass and indeed, the sustainability of weight loss has been correlated with reductions in muscle mass.
+The smaller reductions yielding more sustained weight loss, this correlation is also apparent with reductions in BMR.
 So, where muscle mass is maintained, as is BMR; where BMR is maintained as is the potential to lose weight without hitting a plateau.

 Assuming exercise is not present, when one loses weight it is initially chiefly composed of water.
 This is because the body will use glycogen as its primary energy source and each gram of glycogen can hold onto up to four grams of water.
 This utilisation of glycogen can easily cause two to four kilos of weight loss in a matter of days.
 Following this the body will turn to other sources such as fat (primarily) and muscle (inevitably).

 Contractile activity is one of the main regulators of muscle protein synthesis and breakdown.
 This helps to accelerate the process of autophagy (replacing old cellular components with new ones), which maintains muscle function, size and strength.
 This preserved muscle requires more energy to sustain, meaning reductions in BMR are less apparent.
-Additionally physical activity can temporarily improve insulin sensitivity, allowing the individual to better access fat stores for energy whilst further potentially inhibiting muscle protein breakdown.
+In addition, physical activity can temporarily improve insulin sensitivity.
+This allow the individual to better access fat stores for energy whilst further potentially inhibiting muscle protein breakdown.

 The benefits of resistance training particularly standout in maintaining BMR and even in increasing visceral fat reduction, alongside a host of other benefits previously discussed here.